SuLab/YPet/README.md

 * Don't enforce any DOM requirements, allow native functionality on any paragraph tag to respect page resizing or CSS styles.
 * Allow rapid classification of annotation types without right mouse clicks.

-for the single goal of <strong>making the annotation process as fast and simple as possible</strong>.
+for the goal of <strong>making the annotation process as fast and simple as possible</strong>.
 An [online demo](http://sulab.org/demos/YPet/) is available to play with.

 Example of behavior: